Colorado Center Party: History

 The party was founded by Steve Yurash, a Never Trump Republican, who left the Republican party in 2019 and spent two years working on forming his own political party.
 Yurash stated that "The Center Party is more left-leaning on the social issues and more right-leaning on the fiscal issues and crime," with the party being launched in January 2022 and stated that they aim to "bring civility back to politics" and "protect us from the far left and the far right," backing positions the party views as bipartisan and "common sense" with the party aiming to attract the 47% of Colorado's electorate that are registered political independents.
 The party officially got over 1,000 signatures in a ballot access petition and received minor party status in Colorado on September 7, 2023.
 As such, the party no longer needs to gather signatures to stand their candidates, removing one of the largest barriers to their participation in elections.

 In 2024 the party chose to only stand two candidates, Yurash for Colorado House of Representatives district 52, and Bernadette Tedesco for Adams County commissioner.
+By 2025 Yurash was running for Fort Collins city council.